alemart/speedy-vision/README.md

                        .convertTo('greyscale')     // add an operation to the pipeline .blur();                    // add another operation to the pipeline

+// pipeline operations are executed
+// in the order they are declared

 // execute the pipeline on a SpeedyMedia const media = await Speedy.load(...);              // load some media (image, video, etc.) const processedMedia = await media.run(pipeline);  // processedMedia is a new SpeedyMedia object